SailfishOS-for-the-fairphone-4/getting_started/README.md

 Welcome to the port of SailfishOS for the fairphone 4.

-This repository servers as an overview as to how everything fits together and how to get started in building the build environment and how to make your first changes.
+This repository serves as an overview as to how everything fits together and how to get started in building the build environment and how to make your first changes.

 ## Build Overview